isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: S4EX Learning Journey to Gardens by the Bay
+          date: 25 March 2025
+          announcement: Geography comes alive when students step beyond the classroom and into the real world.
+Our Secondary 4 and 5 Geography students recently embarked on an enriching fieldwork study at Gardens by the Bay, applying their knowledge and skills to investigate real-world tourism dynamics.
+          link_text: Read more about it here
+          link_url: /s4ex-learning-journey-to-gardens-by-the-bay/
+        - title: CCA-Led Gratitude Challenge
+          date: 25 March 2025
+          announcement: On 12 March 2025, Regent Secondary launched its first-ever CCA-led Gratitude Challenge, an initiative designed to encourage students to express appreciation for their peers and school community.
+          link_text: Read more about it here
+          link_url: /cca-led-gratitude-challenge/
+        - title: Applied Learning Module (ApLM) programme at Ngee Ann Poly
+          date: 25 March 2025
+          announcement: How can we tackle real-world social issues and make a difference in our communities?
+That was the challenge posed to our Secondary 4 Social Studies students during the Applied Learning Module (ApLM) programme at Ngee Ann Polytechnic, held from 19 to 21 March 2025.
+          link_text: Read more about it here
+          link_url: /applied-learning-module-aplm-programme-at-ngee-ann-poly/
         - title: S4EX NUS Geography Challenge
           date: 14 March 2025
           announcement: Where knowledge meets action—geography in motion!
 The NUS